Install Chrome Extension Chrome Extension

 Latitude (V9X, 2010–2013) — Stay Away!: Cylinder liner drop / engine failure, Worn oil rings / oil consumption, Timing chain stretch.
 Power: 241 PS.

-Latitude (F4R, 2010–2015) — Be Careful: Timing Belt Replacement Involved and Costly, Oil Consumption from Coked Piston Rings, Ignition Coils Under Intake Manifold.
+Latitude (F4R, 2010–2015) — Be Careful: Timing belt failure — engine damage, Water pump in the timing belt drive, Oil Consumption from Coked Piston Rings.
 Power: 140 PS.

 What to watch out for with the Renault Latitude?
 See the detailed listing of all engine and vehicle weaknesses in the sections above.